Caffeine: Friend or Foe?

 Interference with medications.
 Many medications become less effective when caffeine intake is too high.
 Some medications affected by caffeine include: antipsychotics, antibiotics, blood pressure drugs, estrogen, non-steroidal anti-inflammatory drugs (NSAIDs), sedatives, anticoagulants, drugs for Parkinson’s and Alzheimer’s, thyroid medications, cancer medications, antidepressants and more.

 Chest pain.
 The amount of caffeine required to trigger chest pain is pretty high, but it can happen.
 Chest pain occurs when blood flow to the heart is blocked.
 Caffeine narrows/constricts blood vessels, and when blood flow to the heart is restricted in this way, chest pain is a possibility.
-It generally takes a LOT of caffeine to trigger chest pains, so if you drink 1-3 cups of coffee a day your risk is pretty low.
+It generally takes a lot of caffeine to trigger chest pains, so if you drink one to three cups of coffee a day, your risk is pretty low.

 For more lifestyle and wellness content, visit the INTEGRIS Health For You blog.